lmorchard/blog.lmorchard.com/posts/2017-06-01-backyard-pond.md

 It's not a large pond - 6' x 7' x 2' and roughly butterfly-shaped.
 It's got a little turtle that spits water pumped up from a filter box on the bottom.
 The pond liner is hard plastic, like a kiddie pool, covered in gravel and rocks to add a more natural look.
 The whole arrangement is probably 10 years old.

-In March, I drained it, cleaned it, and started the fountain again.
+In March, I drained it, cleaned it, refilled it, started the fountain again.
 As I got busy over the next weeks, I discovered the liner had leaks - mainly cracks from the aforementioned rocks over many seasons' freezes & thaws.
 I had to keep adding water to maintain the level: if it dropped below the fountain's filter box, the pump made horrible noises as it ran dry.

 I got tired of adding - and wasting - water.
 So, I turned off the pump and let things go while I researched next steps.
 It was about a week before I acquired a new rubber liner - and then another few days of rain before I had a sunny day to work on it over the weekend.